Krasaa/Machine-Learning/README.md

 # Machine-Learning
-Projects of ML.
-Most of them are from Udacity.
+Projects of ML from Udacity.